Donearm/Scientia/content/hobbies/Malazan.md

 * `pg 239`: Stoop tells other Crimson Guard recruits how years ago in Stratem the Malazan Empire sent 40000 troops to exterminate them.
 The Guard was vastly outnumbered but managed to survive the assault of the Malazans.
-  Skinned fought Dassem Ultor "to a standstill" and the Duke Davore disappeared.
+  Skinner fought Dassem Ultor "to a standstill" and the Duke Davore disappeared.
 It was chosen to start the Diaspora to avoid the Malazans to ever corner the Crimson Guard all together in a single place, risking extermination.